ResQpod

 WHAT IS THIS PRODUCT?

-Some important features of this product are:
+Key features of this product include:

 ![]() |

-High vis yellow storage bag, with instructions |
+High visibility yellow storage bag with instructions |

 ![]() |

-ResQpod encloses the evacuee with hook & loop tape. |
+The ResQpod encloses the evacuee using hook & loop tape fastening |

 ![]() |